Table of Contents

-Return on Networth is a ratio developed from the perspective of the investor and not the company.
-By looking at this, the investor sees if entire net profit was passed on to him, how much return would he be getting.
+Return on Net Worth is a ratio developed from the perspective of the investor and not the company.
+By looking at this, the investor sees if the entire net profit was passed on to him, how much return would he be getting.
 It explains the efficiency of the shareholders’ capital to generate profit.

 Return on Net Worth Formula

-Return on Net Worth (RONW) is a measure of profitability of a company expressed in percentage.
-It is calculated by dividing the net income of the firm in question by shareholders’ equity.
+Return on Net Worth (RONW) is a measure of the profitability of a company expressed in percentage.
+We calculate it by dividing the net income of the firm in question by shareholders’ equity.
 The net income used is for the past 12 months.
-It can be represented mathematically as follows:
+Mathematically, it represents as follows: